 There doesn't really seem to be a standard connector for I2S, but a simple 6-pin shrouded male header just seemed like the best choice.

 This is something I cooked up myself, since UART isn't always a practical solution.
 RX/TX is a great way for boards to communicate with each other on an as-needed basis; however, the usual 4-wire UART connections (currently represented here by a 4-pin header) also carry power, which can put a burden on the host system or create conflicts if multiple boards have their own power, while single-wire male-header cables can be clumsy and insecure.
 The innovation I've created here is what I call "BobWire."
 This puts the Ground wire between the RX and TX wires; a cable would make the connections straight-through, so that the RX at one end connects to the TX at the other and vice versa.
-Since the Ground is in the middle, that becomes common, but the unit at each end has its own power (or a separate connection to the same power source).
+Since the Ground is in the middle, that becomes common, but the unit at each end is presumed to have its own power (or a separate connection to the same power source).

 At present, this "BobWire" system (using 3-port Picoblade connectors) will only work with a Feather with a GateWing (qv); or another Duo, Mega, Grand Central, or similar board with a Grand Central Connector Union Station Shield.
 I'm declaring this a completely "open-source" idea, though, with a Creative Commons Attribution license: anyone may use it without having to worry about compensating me.
 The only restriction is that you must credit me; if you use it without modification, though, you really should include the "BobWire" name so people know what they're getting (i.e., two boards with BobWire connections should, with the right cable, get along just fine).